Professor Lucy Carpenter

-The award is supported by the Department for Business, Innovation and Skills and is named in honour of the biophysicist Rosalind Franklin.
+The award is supported by the Department for Business, Innovation and Skills (BIS) and is named in honour of the biophysicist Rosalind Franklin, who made critical contributions to the understanding of the fine molecular structures of DNA.
 The first award was made in 2003.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Rosalind Franklin Award Committee.